 President, Kaiser Construction Co., Inc.

 With over 30 years of experience in the construction industry, David has the hands on expertise in all areas including employee benefits.
-A BS in Business Management and course work in for a Master’s of Management has helped to enhance the skills needed to meet today’s marketplace.
+A BS in Business Management and Course work in for a Master’s of Management has helped to enhance the skills needs to meet today’s marketplace.
 David also has experience in the governmental sector; having served 18 years as a Township Supervisor and as the Chairman for ABC SEPA, BIE and the TCACC Legislative Committees.
-His community service extends from working with his church, holding a national soccer coaching license and to Tri-County Chamber, Tri-County Performing Arts Center and other local organizations.
+His community service extends from working with his church, holding a National soccer coaching license and to Tri-County Chamber, Steel River Performing Arts Center and other local organizations.

 David serves on numerous local civic organizations and is active in his church.
-Additionally he serves on the National Board of Trustees for the ABC (Associated Builders and Contractors) Insurance Trust.
+Additionally, he serves on the National and Local Board of MBCEA and serves on Nucor Steel’s “Presidential Advisory Team”.

 Louis A. Rieger